-Join Joe Marini for an in-depth discussion in this video Using the exercise files, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Using the exercise files, part of Learning Python.

 If you're a member of the lynda.com online training library, then you have access to the Exercise Files used throughout this course.
 Just go ahead and download them and extract them, and put them in a place where it will be convenient for you to access them, while you go through the material.
 I've put the Exercise Files here on the desktop, so that they're easy to access.
 So let's open the folder and take a look at how they're laid out.
 You can see that the Exercise Files are organized according to the chapter that they correspond to in the course.
 So let's open one of the chapters.